freemansoft/entitopia/README.md

 Provide framework for loading data into elasticsearch with just configuration.
 Initial work is targeted at entity searching but it could be anything.

 # Supported
+1. Data importation from CSV files
 1. Index creation
     1. Index mapping
     1. Index settings
     1. Index aliases
 1. Enrichment Policies
-1. Pipeline creation bound to 1 or more enrichment policies
+1. Pipeline creation bound to one (1) or more enrichment policies
-1. Index population
+1. Index population / load using parallel bulk API
-    1. Direct to index or
+    1. Direct to index
     1. Via pipeline
-1. Data importation from CSV files

 ## execute_project.py Command line options